 Through studying Geography, students develop knowledge, skills and understanding that will help them grow up in an increasingly complex world.
 Geography covers a wide range of topics between Year 7 and Year 13, from hazardous events to globalisation, from natural landforms to superpowers and from development to environmental issues.
 Geography also develops a range of highly desirable transferable skills that include research, enquiry, analysis, evaluation and decision making.

-Classwork is supported by fieldwork whenever possible and this forms an important and stimulating part of our curriculum.
-The department run a range of visits including Malham, Holderness, Sorrento and Iceland.
+The department runs a range of visits including Malham, Holderness, Sorrento and Iceland.
 Geography is a very popular option at GCSE and A Level, examination results are excellent and for a number of students their Geography studies continue to university.